rominirani/cloud-code-sample-repository/README.md

 This repository demonstrates how you can create a Sample Repository of code samples that you can use as a template while creating a New Application via [Cloud Code Visual Studio](https://cloud.google.com/code) plugin.
 Official instructions are provided [here](https://cloud.google.com/code/docs/vscode/set-up-sample-repo).

 ## Custom Samples Configuration File (.cctemplate)
 The key thing to understand is the presence of the `.cctemplate` file in this repo.
-It contains the `templates` element that has entries for the two folders or samples that you have in this repository:
+It contains the `templates` element that has entry for the folder or sample(s) that you have in this repository:
-- `java-springboot-api` *Deprecated*
 - `python-flask-api`

 ```
    "templates":[
-      {
-         "path":"java-springboot-api (Deprecated)",
-         "name":"Java Spring Boot API",
-         "description":"Sample REST API built using Java Spring Boot"
-      },
        {
          "path":"python-flask-api",
          "name":"Python Flask API",